Identification of critical patient-ventilator complex interactions

 What type of sample did you study?

 (LS) We analyzed traces of pressure and respiratory flow of 27 critically ill patients who self-extubated, where patients experience complex interactions.
-The registrations were made at the Parc Taulí Hospital in Sabadell and at the Hospital Althaia of Manresa through the connectivity platform Better Care which allows interoperate signals from different ventilators and monitors, and subsequently apply algorithms to diagnose patient-ventilator asynchronies.
+The registrations were made at the Parc Taulí Hospital in Sabadell and at the Hospital Althaea of Manresa through the connectivity platform Better Care which allows interoperate signals from different ventilators and monitors, and subsequently apply algorithms to diagnose patient-ventilator asynchronies.

 Where did you extract all the calculations and values presented in the article?